kmaragon/SpatialIndex.NET/README.md

 # SpatialIndex.NET
 A library providing .NET bindings for libspatialindex

+* NOTE: This is about to undergo a facelift to be more like a dictionary *

 ## Getting Started
 1. Install the NuGet package
 2. Add a reference to SpatialIndex.NET